Take Advantage of Transfer Bonuses to Get More Value from Your Reward Points (2019)

 Amex’s Membership Rewards and Citi’s ThankYou Rewards programs frequently offer bonus promotions for transferring your points to specific airline partners.
 Chase's first ever transfer bonus was in early 2019.
 It is still too early to tell whether they will start offering signup bonuses as frequently as their rivals.
 Transfer bonuses are also sometimes available for Marriott points.

 For example, Amex recently offered an extra 40% when transferring points to British Airways.
-If you transferred your points during this promotion, you would have received 1,400 British Airways points, rather than 1,000 points, for every 1,000 Membership Reward points you transferred.
+If you transferred your points during this promotion, you would have received 1,400 British Airways points, rather than 1,000 points, for every 1,000 Membership Rewards points you transferred.

 If there is a currently available transfer promotion, it will most likely be the cheapest option for using points for your trip.
 You may also want to preemptively take advantage of a promotion to lock in a better redemption rate, even if it means giving up flexibility for using your points.